 Cancer and its treatment often cause side effects.
 In addition to treatment to slow, stop, or eliminate the cancer, an important part of cancer care is relieving a woman’s symptoms and side effects.
 This approach is called palliative or supportive care, and it includes supporting the patient with her physical, emotional, and social needs.

-Palliative care can help a woman at any stage of illness.
+Palliative care is any treatment that focuses on reducing symptoms, improving quality of life, and supporting patients and their families.
+Any person, regardless of age or type and stage of cancer, may receive palliative care.
+It works best when palliative care is started as early as needed in the cancer treatment process.
 Women often receive treatment for the cancer and treatment to ease side effects at the same time.
 In fact, patients who receive both often have less severe symptoms, better quality of life, and report they are more satisfied with treatment.

 Treatment options by stage

 Radiation therapy alone or surgery is generally used for a small tumor.
 These treatments have been shown to be equally effective at treating early stage cervical cancer.
-Chemoradiation (a combination of chemotherapy and radiation therapy) is generally used for women with a larger tumor.
-Commonly, radiation and chemotherapy are used after surgery when the patient is at a high risk for the cancer coming back or if the cancer has spread.
+Chemoradiation (a combination of chemotherapy and radiation therapy) is generally used for women with a larger tumor or if the lymph nodes are found to have cancer cells.
+Commonly, radiation therapy and chemotherapy are used after surgery when the patient is at a high risk for the cancer coming back or if the cancer has spread.

 Metastatic cervical cancer

 Chemotherapy and surgery may be used to treat or remove newly affected areas both within the pelvic area and in other parts of the body.
-Supportive care will also be important to help relieve symptoms and side effects, such as palliative treatment with radiation therapy to relieve pain and other symptoms.
+Palliative care will also be important to help relieve symptoms and side effects, especially with radiation therapy to relieve pain and other symptoms.

 For most women, a diagnosis of metastatic cancer is very stressful and, at times, difficult to bear.
 Patients and their families are encouraged to talk about the way they are feeling with doctors, nurses, social workers, or other members of the health care team.
 It may also be helpful to talk with other patients, including through a support group.